 We run multiple highly acclaimed research training programmes in the medical imaging and medical technologies sectors, supporting our long-term research projects.

-School researchers introduce key healthcare technologies and explain their fields of research in our ongoing #HospitalOfTheFuture video series.
+Watch our school researchers introduce key healthcare engineering technologies and concepts, and explain their fields of research in our ongoing #HospitalOfTheFuture series of video short films.

 Facility for radionuclide production and radiochemistry for pre-clinical applications.

 KiTEC is the King's Technology Evaluation Centre (KiTEC).

 This is the facility for the Manufacture of Active Implants and Surgical Instruments.